nyorain/vil/architecture.md

 	- `util`: utility headers that are not directly involved with the vulkan API and or used in potentially multiple places throughout the layer.
 	  Most of these utilities were imported from previous projects.
 	- `gui`: all logic for the introspection gui go here.
+Resource viewer, command viewer, vertex viewer, image viewer, overview UI and so on.
-At the moment, the central `CommandHook` class and its utilities are also implemented here since they connect the gui to the command submissions done by the application.
+	- `commandHook`: the central `CommandHook` class and its utilities are implemented here.
+They are responsible for modifying the recorded command buffers submitted by applications
 	- `data`: shader sources.
 As we have a small number of rather static shared sources, there is a `prebuilt` subfolder that should contain compiled versions of the latest shader sources.
 When `glslang` is found,